Skip to main content

 3. Identifies external companies from attendee domains

-4. Writes each batch to a markdown file
+4. Writes each batch to markdown file

 Step 3: Curate the List